AcademySoftwareFoundation/openexr/website/index.rst

 motion picture industry.

-The purpose of EXR format is to accurately and efficiently represent high-dynamic-range scene-linear image data and associated metadata, with strong support for multi-part, multi-channel use cases.
+The purpose of EXR format is to accurately and efficiently represent high-dynamic-range scene-linear image data.
+This is a significant difference to most image formats, which store output referred data ready for display.
+Software that handles OpenEXR images may need to process them differently to other images such as JPEG images (see :doc:`SceneLinear` for more details).
+OpenEXR files have strong support for multi-part, multi-channel use cases, and extensive representation of associated metadata.

 OpenEXR is widely used in host application software where accuracy is critical, such as photorealistic rendering, texture access, image